Information We Collect

 Here are some examples of the non-personally identifiable information that is collected via the Site and a description of how this information is used:

-- Cookie -- A "cookie" is a small text file that may be used to collect information about your activity on the Site.
+- Cookie – A "cookie" is a small text file that may be used to collect information about your activity on the Site.
 For example, when someone visits a page within the Site, a cookie is placed on the user's machine (if the user accepts cookies) or is read if the user has visited the Site previously.
-You may set most browsers to notify you if you receive a cookie, or you may choose to block cookies with your browser, but if you do, you may not be able to take advantage of the personalized features enjoyed by other users to our Site.
+You may set most browsers to notify you if you receive a cookie, or you may choose to block cookies with your browser; if you do so, however, you may not be able to take advantage of the personalized features enjoyed by other users to our Site.

-- Demographic Information -- "Demographic Information" may be your gender, age, zip code and interests, which may be collected via a cookie or which you may provide to the Site in response to anonymous surveys.
-We use this information to provide you with personalized services and to analyze trends to ensure the information provided by the Site meets your needs.
+- Demographic Information – "Demographic Information" may be your gender, age, zip code, and/or interests, which may be collected via a cookie or which you may provide to the Site in response to anonymous surveys.
+We use this information to provide you with personalized services and analyze trends to ensure the information provided by the Site meets your needs.